Panix-dev/Autocomplete-Geolocation-Search-Form/README.md

 ## Search Form HTML Markup

-> The library will recognize the element with id `search-box` and create the markup for the form
+> The library will recognize the element with id `search-box` and create the markup for the form.

 ```html